castai/kubectl-enable/README.md

-# Cast AI - Enable automation for -A
+# CAST AI - Enable automation for -A

 ## Install